aiven/aiven-docs/docs/platform/howto/billing-google-cloud-platform-marketplace-subscription.md

 :::note

-- The URL to log into your AWS subscription is [console.gcp.aiven.io](https://console.gcp.aiven.io).
+- The URL to log into your GCP subscription is [console.gcp.aiven.io](https://console.gcp.aiven.io).
   Do not confuse it with Aiven Console URL: [console.aiven.io](https://console.aiven.io).

 - If you have an existing Aiven account, create a new Aiven GCP account using the